 Marked Woman

-Despite the sensationalistic material, the script surprises.
+On the surface, it’s just another of the social outrage crime pictures Warners had been churning out throughout the 1930s, but the script surprises.
 Inspired by mobster Charles “Lucky” Luciano’s conviction on prostitution charges a year prior, it affords Davis’s character unexpected nuance.
 We see her coerced and threatened by Vanning, then witness Bogart and the cops haul her into a lineup on the flimsiest evidence with no regard for her feelings or reputation.

 When she refuses to cooperate, Vanning has her beaten—an intense scene where we see nothing but hear everything.
 None of these scenes feel exploitative, just forthright.
 In that spirit, the film resists tacking on a love story between Davis and Bogart, instead ending with a haunting shot of Davis and the other hostesses disappearing into the city darkness—a resonating indictment of society’s willingness to use then disown them.